 What is the role of the nurse in providing patient-centered care?

 Within institutions that adopt PCC, nurses are “warriors.”
-They are in a position to not just provide care, but to provide valuable insights into what is needed to implement it.
+They are in a position not just to provide care but to provide valuable insights into what is needed to implement it.

 Examples of patient-centered care provided by nurses